UrbanInventories/urbaninventories.github.io/about.markdown

 **Gabriella Barrett**\
 Has recieved her double Bachelors of Science in Cartography & Geographical Information Systems and Statistics at the University of Wisconsin-Madison.
-She is now working towards completing her Masters in the Center for Urban Science and Progress at New York Univeristy.\
+Gabriella has worked as a GIS developer at Zayo Group in Denver, Colorado and is now working towards completing her Masters at the Center for Urban Science and Progress at New York Univeristy.\
 [Linkden](https://www.linkedin.com/in/gabriella-barrett-021702136/)